SomeWeekendReading/someweekendreading.github.io/_posts/2020-10-24-in-autumn-in-new-england-thoughts-turn-to.md

 [trebuchets](https://en.wikipedia.org/wiki/Trebuchet),
 [catapaults](https://en.wikipedia.org/wiki/Catapult), and (my favorite) compressed air cannons apparently with [multi-stage pressure injection](https://en.wikipedia.org/wiki/V-3_cannon)!
-(I wonder if the barrels have rifling to impart spin stabilization to the pumpkin?)
+(I wonder if the barrels have rifling to impart spin stabilization to the pumpkin?
+Or would the irregularity of the pumpkin surface cause enough unpredictable turbulence to make that kind of pointless?
+So many questions!)

 <img src="{{ site.baseurl }}/images/2020-10-24-in-autumn-in-new-england-thoughts-turn-to-pumpkin-air-cannon.jpg" width="200" height="200" alt="Pumpkin air cannon" title="Pumpkin air cannon" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
 The record is a 2013 throw of a full-sized pumpkin for 4694.68ft.
 (I love that they